-- How do I update my local copy of ZTPServer from GitHub?
-Automatically - Manually - My server keeps failing to load my resource files.
-What's going on? - How do I validate the format of my config files? - How do I debug the ZTP Server provisioning process? - How do I disable / enable ZTP mode on a switch - How can I test ZTPServer without having to reboot the switch every time? - What is the recommended test environment for ZTPServer? - How do I override the default system-mac in vEOS? - How do I override the default serial number or system-mac in vEOS?
+- How do I update my local copy of ZTPServer from GitHub? - Automatically - Manually - My server keeps failing to load my resource files.
+What's going on? - How do I validate the format of my config files? - How do I debug the ZTP Server provisioning process? - How do I disable / enable ZTP mode on a switch - How can I test ZTPServer without having to reboot the switch every time? - What is the recommended test environment for ZTPServer? - How do I override the default system-mac in vEOS?